 As it turns out, it also presents one of the best opportunities to shift your spending to greener goods.
 Of the billions of dollars spent on Valentine’s Day gifts every year, more than a third are spent on flowers.
 As beautiful as they may be, conventionally-grown cut flowers are usually doused with toxic pesticides that are damaging to people as well as the environment.

-- If you're planning to give a bouquet of classic red roses, order organically grown flowers to avoid those harmful chemicals.
-Plenty of businesses offer organic roses as well as other flowers.
+- Go organic.
+If you’re planning to give a bouquet of classic red roses, order organically grown flowers to avoid growing systems that use toxic chemicals.
+Plenty of businesses, like Organic Bouquet, offer organic roses as well as their conventional assortment.

 - Forage your own blooms.
 Spend your money on a reusable vase rather than throwaway flowers, then fill it with holly branches, red twig dogwood, pine boughs, dried hydrangea blooms, cattails, or whatever else you can find in your yard.
 Garnish with a re-usable red ribbon.